LlewBach/aj-builder/README.md

 Although I like this bootstrap dark theme as it is, I need to decide on a complimentary colour palette.
 My first port of call is coolors.co, which I heard about from one of the CI webinars.

 With a colour drop, I selected the Bootstrap dark theme colour and put it into coolors.co which then offers complimentary colour palettes.
-No doubt my partner would despair at yet another example of my deplorable taste, but I settled on the following:
+No doubt my partner would despair at yet another example of my deplorable lack of taste, but I settled on the following:

 - #212529 Eerie black (Bootstrap dark theme)
 - #FFC400 Mikado yellow